liferay/liferay-docs/developer/appdev/articles/01-web-front-ends/02-angular-widget/01-developing-an-angular-application-intro.markdown

 [TOC levels=1-4]

 Running an existing Angular app on @product@ makes the app available as a widget for using on site pages.
-You must use the Liferay Bundle Generator and Liferay npm Bundler to merge your files into a portlet bundle, adapt your routes and CSS, and deploy your bundle.
+You must use the Liferay JS Generator and Liferay npm Bundler to merge your files into a portlet bundle, adapt your routes and CSS, and deploy your bundle.